your children & parenting lawyers

 You can choose how to make arrangements for looking after your children if your relationship comes to an end.

-You and your ex-partner can usually avoid going to court if you can agree on where the children will live and when they will spend time with each of you.
+You and your ex-partner can usually avoid going to court if you can agree on where the children will live, when and how much time they will spend time with each of you.

 The law relating to the arrangements for children is contained in the Children Act 1989 and the Children and Families Act 2014.
 When you and your ex-partner discuss the arrangements for your children or when the court is asked to make decisions about children it is the children’s welfare that is the court’s paramount consideration.